Last updated July 19th, 2022.

 South Korea is another dynamic market where you hardly pay real estate taxes.
 Homeowners fall into one of four tax brackets depending on their property’s appraised value.
 A majority pay well under US$1,000 per year.

-Real estate taxes in South Korea today compared to a planned rate hike in 2019.
+Previous real estate taxes in South Korea compared to a rate hike back in 2019.

 For example, owners of homes worth under KRW1.2 billion (~US$1 million) pay a flat tax of just KRW800,000 (~US$700) annually.